 What is this product?

 The simplest way to put it is that micellar water is a cleanser and toner in one.
 Micellar water removes makeup, dirt, and oil that is stuck to the skin.
-It is applied with a cotton pad and swept across the face, and doesn’t require rinsing afterwards.
+It is applied with a cotton pad and swept across the face, and doesn’t require rinsing afterward.

 Without too much mumbo jumbo, what is Micellar water?